nikosbosse/post-processing-forecasts/README.md

 The goal of the `postforecasts` package is to unite a variety of post-processing methods into a single easy-to-use interface.

-This repository was created in context of the Statistical Practical Training course offered by the Chair of Statistics at the University of Göttingen during Winter Term 2021/22.
+This repository was created in context of the *Practical Statistical Training* course offered by the Chair of Statistics at the University of Göttingen during Winter Term 2021/22.
 If you want to jump straight to the results of our project, please refer to the final course paper `term_paper/Herp_Beck_Post-Processing.pdf` which explains the theory as